There is a rule called FHS that summarizes the layout of Linux system directories - Part 2 -

 Continuing from

-last time However, the specifications for these two items were quite detailed, and it took a while to put them together.
+last time However, these two have quite detailed specifications, so it took a while to put them together.

 /usr